wp-plugins/gwolle-gb/readme.txt

 = Todo/coming up in future releases =

-First priority is getting the plugin working with current WordPress and resolve a lot of bugs.

 * Bughunting (check all the FIXME's in the code).
 * Pagination is sometimes funky.
 * Add possibility to empty trash and spam.